unionai/unionai-docs/source/data-input-output/flyte-file-and-flyte-directory.md

 ### Changing the raw data prefix

-Optionally, you can set up your own bucket and set the **raw data prefix** parameter to point to it.
+If you would like files or directories to be uploaded to your own bucket, you can specify the AWS, GCS, or Azure bucket in the **raw data prefix** parameter at the workflow level on registration or per execution on the command line or in the UI.
 In that case, Flyte will use this bucket for `FlyteFile`/`FlyteDirectory` storage.
 This setting can be done at the workflow level on registration or per execution on the command line or in the UI.